DrShaoGang/drshaogang.github.io/_pages/cv.md

 Service and leadership
 ======
 * Faculty Lead in Departmental Research Data Management Research
-* Mentor for D-VELoP Lab Graduate Assistant
+* Mentor for D-VELoP Lab Graduate Assistants
 * Liasion in Statistics, Agriculture and Biological Engineering, Forestry and Natrual Resources

 Teaching